 Did you know that the health of your gut plays an important role in the condition of your skin?

 In recent years gut related messages including the ‘gut-skin axis’ are everywhere and so too are foods, powders, drinks (think Kombucha) and pills designed to promote optimal gut health.
-In fact, recent research and medical publications suggest our gut is critical to our overall health & wellness; so much so, it is has been named our ‘second brain’.
+In fact, recent research and medical publications suggest our gut is critical to our overall health & wellness; so much so, it has been named our ‘second brain’.

 In this article, we explore the connection between gut health and skin.